 Celery also has a really high salt content compared to other vegetables.
 Whilst this is fine in the short term (your pooch will just wee more) too much celery in the long term can put pressure on the kidneys and cause raised blood pressure.

 Celery leaves are a bit of a grey area.
 They contain more nutrients so might be great for a dog with vitamin deficiencies.
-But they also contain a pepper-like spiciness (similar to rocket) which could cause discomfort to your dog.
+But they also contain a pepper-like spiciness (similar to the rocket) which could cause discomfort to your dog.

 Unfortunately, there is very little research on celery leaves.
 So it might be best to give them a miss until we know more.